-Regardless of where you live, when winter comes along, it probably gets cold outside – sometimes, it may even snow.
+Regardless of where you live, when winter comes along, it gets cold outside – sometimes, it may even snow.
 Mind you, this doesn’t mean you have to avoid the outdoors altogether or freeze.
-You can easily set up outdoor heaters in your own backyard or patio, per se.
+You can set up outdoor heaters in your own backyard or patio, per se.
 Doesn’t that sound like a good idea?
 Then, you’ll be able to sit on your patio (even during those cold winter months) and enjoy the great outdoors.
-Of course, finding the right heater for your backyard isn’t exactly the easiest thing on the block.
+Finding the right heater for your backyard isn’t the easiest thing on the block.
 Finding the most suitable heater will be easier with this buyers guide in hand.

 A Buyers Guide to Outdoor Heaters

-Here, you will find everything you need to know in order to purchase the right heater for your patio.
+Here, you will find everything you need to know to purchase the right heater for your patio.
 The most common types of patio heaters are gas and electric, with gas being the most popular out of those two.
-In this guide, you’re going to gain a complete understanding of the materials and fuel types, so pay close attention to what we have to say.
+In this guide, you will gain a complete understanding of the materials and fuel types, so pay close attention to what we have to say.

 Types of Outdoor Heaters

-These are the type of units you can install or attach to exterior walls.
+These are the units you can install or attach to exterior walls.
 They can direct heat in a single direction and can be a great opportunity for saving floor space.
-They generally have a heating capacity of 3,000 BTU’s.
+They have a heating capacity of 3,000 BTU’s.

 Are you familiar with ceiling patio heaters?
-They look really cool on a patio, but not only do they look cool, they do a pretty good job at keeping the area warm.
+They look cool on a patio, but not only do they look cool, but they also do a good job at keeping the area warm.
 You can mount a ceiling heater to a pergola with an open top.
 When selecting a location for the ceiling heater, make sure you use caution and always follow the manufacturer’s instructions.

-You’re probably familiar with a tabletop heater.
-As the name suggests, this is a heater that you place on tablets.
-Typically, they are smaller in size and capable of producing around 12,000 BTU’s, which isn’t all that bad for small areas.
+You’re familiar with a tabletop heater.
+As the name suggests, this is a heater you place on tablets.
+They are smaller in size and capable of producing around 12,000 BTU’s, which isn’t all that bad for small areas.

-No guide would be complete without telling you about the types of fuel outdoor heaters use – this is definitely something you should familiarize yourself with.
+No guide would be complete without telling you about the fuel outdoor heaters use – this is something you should familiarize yourself with.
 That you do not end up purchasing something you can’t use.

 Propane Patio Heaters

 These are the most popular type of outdoor heater you’ll find.
 Many upscale commercial venues have these heaters on their decks.
-As far as getting the propane, many hardware stores sell this type of fuel.
-You can even find it at convenience locations like 7-Eleven.
+As far as getting the propane, many hardware stores sell this fuel.
+You can even find it at convenient locations like 7-Eleven.

 There are various benefits nesting behind the propane heater.
 Here’s a list of some of the benefits:

-- Have a heating capacity that is higher than electric patio heaters.
+- Have a heat capacity that is higher than electric patio heaters.

 - They’re mobile and you don’t have to place them near an electrical outlet for power.

-- Most of them have a dial that you can use in order to adjust the heat.
+- Most of them have a dial you can use to adjust the heat.